 - 1. Please read sections A and B carefully.
 If there are any points you would like to discuss with the school, let the school office know as soon as possible. - 2.
 Discuss the cybersafety rules with your child. - 3.
-Sign the user agreement form (Section C) and return that page to the school office. - 4.
 Please keep Sections A and B for future reference.